Usumacinta River: History

 The river and its tributaries were important trade routes for the ancient Maya civilization.
 Yaxchilan and Piedras Negras, two of the most powerful cities of the Maya Classic Period, lie along its banks.
+Because of artistic similarities between Yaxchilan and Chinkultic, another Maya site, there seems to have been some sort of artistic communication between this region and western Maya sites.

 Before roads, such as the Border Highway constructed by the Mexican Government in the early 1990s, penetrated the jungle, the river was the only means of travel in this region.
 Huge trunks of hardwood trees were floated downriver to the state of Tabasco.

 In the 1980s, many Guatemalan refugees fled across the river to relative safety in Mexico.
 Other groups of refugees and Guatemalan guerrillas formed the so-called CPR communities in the jungle on the Guatemalan shores, hiding from the government until the peace accords of the nineties.

 Frans and Trudi Blom first brought the idea of conservation to the watershed in the 1950s by proposing that a section of the Selva Lacandona be reserved for the Lacandon Maya.
 Their idea was as much the preservation of culture as of habitat, and this principle - that indigenous integrity and habitat are inextricably linked in the watershed - should help guide any future conservation planning.
 Conservationists working in the region, such as Nacho March, Ron Nigh, Fernando Ochoa, Roan Balas McNab and others, have all acknowledged and upheld the principle in their work.

 The first large hydroelectric project on the Usumacinta in "Boca del Cerro", Tenosique, Tabasco, was proposed in the 1980s, and would have stretched all the way up the Pasion and Lacantun tributaries, flooding Piedras Negras and Yaxchilan, among other known and unknown Maya sites.
 At that time, the Guatemalan shore was held by rebels, whose presence discouraged illegal logging, poaching, and looting.
 It also discouraged dam engineers.
 In 1985 Jefferey Wilkerson's groundbreaking article in National Geographic brought the river and its glories to widespread public consciousness for the first time.
 Additionally, the Guatemalan journalist Victor Perera wrote about the river in The Nation and in his books, The Last Lords of Palenque and Unfinished Conquest, and Jan de Vos chronicled the region in his magisterial series of histories.
 Ultimately the hydro project failed under the weight of its own disincentives: siltation, geology, seismic activity, distance from markets, politics, etc., but the outcry from conservationists, archeologists, writers, and the public helped.
 It also established a pattern.